Minors And Minors’ Estates

 Transfers of assets to minors can also be made under the Illinois Uniform Transfers to Minors Act.
 The Act allows the transfer to be made to a custodian for the benefit of the minor.
 However, when the minor reaches the age of either 21 (in the case of gift transfers) or 18 (for some other types of transfers by a fiduciary), the custodianship terminates and the child holds title in his or her own name and can take possession of the assets being held.
 It is generally not recommended that large amounts of assets be transferred to this “statutory trust” for that reason (Section 2503(C) Trusts, Irrevocable Crummey Gift Trusts and other vehicles are usually more appropriate under those circumstances).

-Please consult one of our attorneys as to the options available when a minor is the recipient of assets or when considering the transfer of funds to a minor so we can help guide you through the process.
+Contact an attorney at Huck Bouma for guidance on the options available when a minor is the recipient of assets or when considering the transfer of funds to a minor.